-Puppy weight estimates are based on a pup being fed appropriately.
+Puppy weight estimates are based on a pup being well fed.

-Obviously underfeeding will have a negative effect on your puppys' health and development, but many people don't realize just how many problems overfeeding can cause.
+Obviously underfeeding will have a negative effect on your puppys' health and development, but many dog owners don't realize just how many problems overfeeding can cause.

 Obesity in dogs is on the rise, and this is usually a direct result of feeding a dog too much in general or too much of the wrong food.